 Organon's score of 34 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Organon reported total carbon emissions of approximately 7,200,000 kg CO2e from Scope 1 and Scope 2, alongside significant Scope 3 emissions of about 2,385,000 kg CO2e.
-Specifically, Scope 1 emissions were 2,272,000 kg CO2e, while Scope 2 emissions amounted to 5,557,000 kg CO2e (market-based).
-The Scope 3 emissions included 415,000 kg CO2e from business travel, 830,000 kg CO2e from employee commuting, and 1,840,000 kg CO2e from transportation and distribution activities.
-In 2022, Organon’s emissions were slightly lower, with Scope 1 at 1,122,000 kg CO2e and Scope 2 at 5,677,000 kg CO2e (market-based).
-The company also reported Scope 3 emissions of approximately 2,500,000 kg CO2e, indicating a focus on reducing indirect emissions associated with its operations.
+In 2023, Organon reported total carbon emissions of approximately 7,000,000 kg CO2e from Scope 1 and Scope 2, with Scope 1 emissions at about 2,272,000 kg CO2e and Scope 2 emissions at approximately 5,557,000 kg CO2e (market-based).
+Additionally, Scope 3 emissions were significant, totalling around 2,395,000 kg CO2e, which included business travel (415,000 kg CO2e), employee commute (830,000 kg CO2e), waste generated in operations (130,000 kg CO2e), and upstream and downstream transportation and distribution (1,840,000 kg CO2e combined).
+In 2022, Organon’s emissions were slightly lower, with Scope 1 at about 1,122,000 kg CO2e and Scope 2 at approximately 5,677,000 kg CO2e (market-based).
+The Scope 3 emissions for that year were significantly higher, reaching approximately 1,000,000,000 kg CO2e globally, with major contributions from purchased goods and services (765,000,000 kg CO2e) and the use of sold products (61,000,000 kg CO2e).
 Organon has set ambitious targets to reduce its Scope 1 and Scope 2 greenhouse gas emissions by more than 25% from 2020 levels by 2025.
 This commitment reflects the company's proactive approach to climate action and aligns with industry standards for sustainability.
-The emissions data is not cascaded from any parent organisation, and all figures are reported directly by Organon.
-The company continues to monitor and report its emissions transparently, demonstrating its commitment to addressing climate change and reducing its carbon footprint.
+The emissions data is not cascaded from any parent company, and all figures are reported directly by Organon.
+The company continues to focus on enhancing its sustainability practices and reducing its carbon footprint across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents